ivan-fan-dk/Arithmetic_Problems/README.md

 An interactive html to play with arithmetic problems

 ## Version update
 - v.1.1.4   Add **danish version**.
 When "Enter" is pressed on one textfield, it will move to the next textfield.
 When "Shift + Enter" is pressed on one textfield, it will move to the previous textfield.
+Adjust difficulties.
+Rewrite code in "multiplication" such that no questions like "one times some number" or "zero times some number" exist more than once.
+In the easiest two difficulty levels in "Fraction(+-)", only fractions with the same denominator are generated.
 - v.1.1.3   Add sponsorship and Paypal donation links on the webpage.
 Eliminate negative results for subtraction and fraction subtraction when it comes to "Beginner" and "Easy" mode.
 Split fraction calculation into fraction(+-) and fraction(/*).
 Adjust difficulty for fraction calculations.
 - v.1.1.2   Enable functionality to take a peek at the answers by right clicking on a text field.
 Correct severe errors and improve algorithms.
 Add **Chinese-Simplified version**.
 - v.1.1.1   make a navigation menu of older versions. extend expiration for cookies to 30 days.